resilience | re·sil·ience | \ ri-ˈzil-yən(t)s

 What started as a group of 3 has grown to a group of ten.
 I am looking forward to guiding them through train for their epic challenge, and crewing form them on the day of their big swim.
 You can learn more here.

 Meliah Motchman is my friend.
-She is also a 27 year old woman living with Down Syndrome.
-I have been coaching Meliah through Special Olympics for over six years.
-Two years ago she asked if she could swim with me at the lake.
+She is also a 28 year old woman living with Down Syndrome.
+I have been coaching Meliah through Special Olympics for over seven years.
+Three years ago she asked if she could swim with me at the lake.
 She wanted to become an open water swimmer.
-This summer she completed her first 5 kilometer swim.
-Next year she will attempt a 10 km swim.
+Two years ago she swam 800 metres at the Thetis Lake Swim for Multiple Sclerosis.
+Last summer she became the first known Canadian to swim 5 kilometres.